johnverz22/db-applications/Create New Record.md

 </div>
 ```

-## 2. Handle save event in Javascript
+## 2. Handle Save Click Event in Javascript
+Create a separate function to transmit the forms data into the server
 ```javascript
 function save(event){
     event.preventDefault(); // Prevent page from reloading